 While the idea of pattern recognition may seem strange, it's based on carefully tested methods which underline their usefulness to traders.
 Importantly, patterns are factors to consider when calculating where to enter, set stop-loss orders, and where to set your profit targets.
 These factors are, of course, some of the key things that all traders will wish to consider when managing their overall portfolio.

 Pattern recognition comes from looking for patterns that appear in the prices of traded instruments.
 You should be looking for shapes such as triangles, rectangles and diamonds.
 While this may not inspire confidence at the outset, these are formations that arise and track the changes in support and resistance.
+There are also more complex trading patterns such as head and shoulders, cup and handle and double top/bottom patterns.

 Once you have learnt these skills, you will be able to apply them in any financial market that you choose, from shares to indices and forex.
 Pattern recognition can form the basis of trading strategies for day traders, swing traders and longer-term position traders alike and can be applied to anything from five-minute to weekly charts.